 Oil and gas companies have increasingly faced the twin challenges of low prices and increased competition from renewables.
 The COVID-19 pandemic has made the situation much more difficult.
-For example, the US benchmark for the price per barrel of crude dropped from $63 in January to below zero in April.
-Since then, the price climbed back up to about $41, which is a third lower than before COVID-19 became a reality in the US.
-In the second quarter of 2020, 18 producers filed for bankruptcy; that’s the second-highest quarterly increase in the last five years.
+For example, the US benchmark for the price per barrel of crude dropped from $63 in January 2020 to below zero in April 2020.
+In the second quarter of 2020, 18 producers filed for bankruptcy; that's the second-highest quarterly increase in the last five years.

-Controlling costs and optimizing production processes are not nice-to-have for oil and gas companies; they are necessary for survival.
-That’s why more leaders in the sector are turning to the practices that have long been used by manufacturing companies to reduce waste, improve quality, and speed projects to completion.
-It all starts with the simple idea that every process can be improved and that continuous improvement is the responsibility of every employee.
+Controlling costs and optimizing supply chain processes and production systems are not nice to have for oil and gas companies; they are necessary for survival.
+That's why more leaders in the sector wondering how to improve the oil and gas industry are turning to the practices that manufacturing companies have long used to reduce waste, improve quality, and speed projects to completion.
+It all starts with the simple idea that every process can be improved and that continuous improvement is the employee's responsibility.

 The Benefits of Continuous Improvement for Oil and Gas Companies

 The need for the moment is to overcome challenges faced in the past regarding productivity and performance improvement.
-The current environment has made it essential to manage projects in them as efficiently as possible to safeguard margins.
-Companies should seek to develop a strategy for performance improvement which will help reduce costs and equate to higher margins in the following ways:
+The current landscape has made it essential to manage projects in them as efficiently as possible to safeguard margins.
+Companies should seek to develop a strategy for performance improvement that will help reduce costs and equate to higher margins in the following ways:

 Employee Satisfaction and Engagement